sidereior/idea-dump/README.md

 ##The best thing about this approach is that it could easily be applied to a miriad of other applications of social science (what if you had an entirely AI social media where it is just AI talking with AI?) and that LLMs are trained on historical data.
 As long as the LLM know about some sort of structure of a group, it could emulate it with just a handful of words.

-- How this works.
-[This paper](https://arxiv.org/abs/2305.11541) is the bread and butter of this entire idea.
-The entire reason why agent swarms are useful is because giving a smaller domain of a problem is better than a larger one (obviously), but the extent to which it improves Q&A is pretty cool.
-On the level of the structure of the LLM to create the simulation, I would envision it to be similar to [HAAS](https://github.com/daveshap/OpenAI_Agent_Swarm) where there is a sort of "agency board" that has the power to spawn and destroy instances, and then subsequently desigenated and oversees the creation of a system that is able to complexly model and interact with eachother.

-## as a final note, the government will pay you $1M (over 2 years) to make an automated wargaming tool.
-[See here] (https://www.dodsbirsttr.mil/topics-app/?baa=DOD_SBIR_2024_P1_C1)

-#wot strategy explorer

-This is a project I am currently planning different approaches in which to imagine a solution.
-The aim of the project is this: develop a tool that is able to determine an optimal strategy in which for your tank to move in the video game world of tanks given the current map.
-It will not consider vehicle orientation, only position at this moment.

-## Aspects
- - data exporter: in order to get the data that will be used in which to train a CNN, we will need a lot of data from games themselves.
-I am not very familiar with wot replay files and exporting data from them, or using some api which is able to read data. this is the first aspect in order to explore how to get reliable map data from games (ideally without the need of being in the game itself) and getting them from wotreplays or something else.

- - convolutional neural network: the approach to this should be similar to the approach outlined in cs89.31. what I am currently imagining is a way in which to add on another layer of image data that represents both vehicle information and position. initially this will look quite simple. in addition to having the traditionally 3d cnn which contains image x, image y, and rgb values, we also want to include some data such as vehicle location, vehicle hit points, vehicle type, as well as vehicle specifications.

-## More on the Convolutional Neural Network

  - using a pre-trained network?
 This may be more confusing as I try to create something which is able to accomplish the goal of the project. imagining my own approach to convolution and pooling would be entirely new to me, but if I had unlimited time I would undoubtedly do this.
 In this case, I think zero padding could be terrible for the quality of the model as sometimes the most important features of the map are on its edges.
 The only benefit the nature of this project has is that I already know the different maps and these do not change, so a lot of image data is hard-coded. right now, i'll create something working with efficientnetb7 if this is how I choose to approach it since i've used it before, possibly switching to NoisyNN as the noise appraoch probably is the future of CNNs and adversarial learning.
  - map changes. maps have changed over time in wot. for the sake of simplicity right now, I think i'll want to choose replays over the past year to mitigate these map changes as much as possible and keep the most up-to-date playstyle.